mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 }
 ```

-For Applications use these depencies (show here in Maven format, Gradle is fine as well)
+For Applications, use these dependencies (shown here in Maven format, Gradle is fine as well)

 ```xml
 	<repositories>